 - Public beach access and parking is available at east end of every city street.
 The beach crossovers at Monroe, Polk and Buchanan Avenues are equipped with Mobi-Mats for ease of mobility.

 - City parks include Manatee Sanctuary Park, with a playground, open grassy field, ½ mile exercise path, picnic tables, pavilions and other amenities.
 It’s located at 701 Thurm Blvd.
 Other city facilities include Xeriscape Park at Tyler and Poinsetta avenues, Banana River Park at 910 Puerto Del Rio Dr., and the Nancy Hansen Recreation Center, which offers a wide array of exercise and fitness programs as well as tennis courts, shuffleboard and racquetball.
-Please call the city’s Department of Culture and Leisure Services at (321) 868-1226 for more information.
+Please call the city’s Department of Leisure Services at (321) 868-1226 for more information.

 Other attractions in Cape Canaveral include: